aleflabo/aleflabo.github.io/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

-Ph.D. in Computer Science @ Sapienza University of Rome, member of the <a href='https://www.pinlab.org'>Perception and Intelligence lab (PINlab)</a>, working on something new with <a href='https://italailabs.com/'>ItalAI</a>
+Ph.D. in Computer Science @ Sapienza University of Rome, member of the <a href='https://www.pinlab.org'>Perception and Intelligence lab (PINlab)</a>, trying to be a startup-er working on the <a href='https://www.proceder.ai'>Proceder.ai</a> spinoff.

 My research focuses on artificial intelligence and computer vision, and I am particularly interested in topics such as
 - Procedural Learning,